 We at Ohio State’s College of Medicine know that a diverse class promotes cultural awareness and understanding and creates an appreciation for the importance of producing physicians who can better serve a diverse community.

-The program’s aim is to increase the number of underrepresented minorities and students from educationally and/or socioeconomically disadvantaged backgrounds who enter medical school, and who show evidence of a commitment to practice in a medically underserved community.
+The program’s aim is to increase the number students from educationally and/or socioeconomically disadvantaged backgrounds who enter medical school, and who show evidence of a commitment to practice in a medically underserved community.

-To complement this mission, students who are not underrepresented or from disadvantaged backgrounds may also be considered for admission to MEDPATH with the following conditions:
+To complement this mission, students who are not from economically or educationally disadvantaged backgrounds may also be considered for admission to MEDPATH with the following conditions:

-- The student must show clear evidence of a commitment to practice in a medically underserved community.
-This can be demonstrated by extensive volunteer activity in service to an underserved or disadvantaged community (e.g., free clinics, mobile health units, American Indian reservations) or other extensive volunteer service to persons from lower socioeconomic communities).
+The student must show clear evidence of a commitment to practice in a medically underserved community.
+This can be demonstrated by extensive volunteer activity in service to an underserved or economically disadvantaged community (e.g., free clinics, mobile health units) or other extensive volunteer service to persons from lower socioeconomic communities).

 Selection and Application Process

 To be considered for the MEDPATH program, you must apply to The Ohio State College of Medicine through the AMCAS application.
 After submitting your application, the MEDPATH application is available by invitation only to those who meet specific criteria for qualification.
 There is no separate application or process in order to be considered for this program.
 If you are chosen for application to the MEDPATH program, you will be asked to complete the MEDPATH supplemental application by January 4.

 MEDPATH begins in August with a one-week orientation, which includes assessment and instruction in learning strategies, test taking and problem solving.